 Because weight lifting on its own is not a sport or competition based, beginners through to advanced are taught early on, the importance of goal setting.

-Goals can be time, weight or strength based; making and setting these goals and achieving them, is what the weight lifter uses as his or her reward, not unlike the non-competitive based bodybuilder.
+Goals can be time, weight or strength based; making and setting these goals and achieving them, is what the weight lifter uses as his or her reward, not unlike the non-competitive bodybuilder.

 Whatever the goals are, or how each

 person sets his or her goals: is not as important as striving toward the physical

 The bodybuilding community over the years has adopted from history’s weight lifters: some of Its principles, techniques, and vocabulary even some of its customs.

 Whatever bodybuilding borrowed and used from weight lifting in its raw form has been given back to its own sport and weight training in general.
 We all use free weights and machines, as this form of resistance is easiest to develop muscle size and strength.

 The bodybuilding community and supplement company's has produced a host of new R&D, with very usable information: from how muscle and cellular structure work and the kinesiology of these uses.
 A lot of positive feedback has resulted from bodybuilding.

-Whether you're involved in weight lifting to increase strength or bodybuilding at a competition or lifestyle better-meant level, the sport of bodybuilding, even though it is highly commercialized; it's popularity has given back so much to everyone interested in lifting.
+Whether you're involved in weight lifting to increase strength or bodybuilding at a competition or lifestyle better-meant level, the sport of bodybuilding, even though highly commercialized, it's popularity has given back so much to everyone interested in lifting.

 Advancements in new training Ideas and equipment, has given bodybuilders more freedom and creativity to target specific muscles and muscle groups.
-This obviously assists bodybuilders and the weight lifters in achieving their goals.
+This obviously assists bodybuilders even weight lifters in achieving their goals.

 Bodybuilders and their training routines as they reach an advanced level will focus much more deeply on isolation based exercises to be more specific with each muscle group.

 Bodybuilding primarily is competitively based while focusing on muscle size and separation often decreasing waistline and body fat percentages to represent the hour glass physic.

 Weight lifting primarily is a life style: but, can also be used to enhance strength and reflexes for competitive and noncompetitive sports.